BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 ## Step 2: Try it out
-If you now execute `mvn clean install`, it will show the following inbetween running the unit test and building the .jar:
+If you now execute &nbsp; `mvn clean install`, it will show the following inbetween running the unit test and building the .jar:

 ````ini